 The pickling of so many things accounts for the sour taste, and Southern minorities believe eating spicy food helps to "drive the damp out", helping them feel more comfortable in their humid (sub-) tropical areas.

 Chili also adds flavor (or masks the flavor of) foods that would otherwise not be very appetizing, like snails and frogs.
 The most common seasonings are pickled chili and ginger.
 They add pickled chili to almost every dish, even soup.

 Hotpots and fast-frying are the typical cooking methods.
 They are simple, adaptable, and lead to least wastage of precious resources like oil, drinkable water, and firewood.

-Oil tea, home-brewed rice wine, and sticky rice made into rice cakes (粑粑 baba /baa-ba/) and glutinous rice wraps (粽子 zongzi /dzong-dz/), are popular amongst several minorities.
+Oil tea, home-brewed rice wine, sticky rice cakes (粑粑 baba /baa-baa/) and glutinous rice wraps (粽子 zongzi /dzong-dz/), are popular amongst several minorities.
 They often produce their own home-smoked meats.

 The Zhuang are the largest "minority" in China.
 Their foods include oil tea, sticky rice cakes, and pork-stuffed snail shells.
 Multicolored sticky rice is eaten on Tomb Sweeping Day and the Zhuang Song Festival.

 The Yao are a mixed and widespread minority in Guangxi.
 They are most famous for their oil tea, a broth of fried tea leaves, and their foods include sweet potato noodles, mugwort rice cakes (艾叶耙 aiyeba /eye-yeah-baa/), stuffed bitter cucumber, and stuffed green peppers.

 In Miao culture a chicken or duck is usually killed to entertain a guest, and sticky rice cakes are exchanged as tokens of love.

 Yi meals are based on buckwheat, corn and potatoes, and meats are often cooked in large joints.